CodyMcCarty/UE-Snippets/Snippets.md

 ---
+How to remove or disable root motion anim?
+AnimSequ.EnableRootMotion=False & ForceRootLock=true

+---
 Asserts & EDD, error driven development.
 Lots of bugs from not assigning vars in BP and this should be done.
 `if(ensureMsgf(thing, TEXT("Behavior Tree is nullptr!
 Please assign BehaviorTree in your AI Controller."))) {}`
 format is "The Problem!
 Solution"